Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 John 14:13 states, "Whatsoever ye shall ask in my name, that will I do."
 If you want your prayers answered, you must be specific.
 Use Hannah as an example.
 She knew exactly what she wanted, and she prayed for it.

-If you want our prayers answered, you should be specific and ask God for exactly what you have a desire for.
+If you want your prayers answered, you should be specific and ask God for exactly what you want instead of beating around the bush.

 11. Don't Give Up